-Sadly, a mistake a lot organizations make is trying to do everything–or trying to do too much, all at once.
-They get results, they identify 10 areas for improvement, and they spend months, sometimes longer fleshing out a strategy for how they are going to implement change.
+However, a common mistake organizations make is trying to do too much.
+They get results, identify ten areas for improvement, and then spend months fleshing out a strategy for how they are going to implement change.